Controlled Study: Neurophysiological Effect of Peter Hess® Sound Massage (2022)

 • Increased respiratory rate

-• Subjectively: greater calm, inner balance, deep relaxation
+• Subjectively: more calmness, inner balance, deep relaxation

-• The authors' interpretation: a state of deep mindfulness, comparable to meditation
+• Authors' interpretation: a state of deep mindfulness, comparable to meditation

 Back to Peter Hess® Sound Massage: Science and Studies on the Effects of Singing Bowls Newer entry